unt3rhofer/Dotfiles/README.md

 ---
-Read the [Dotfiles Wiki](https://github.com/unt3rhofer/Dotfiles/wiki) for more infomration!
+Read the [Dotfiles Wiki](https://github.com/unt3rhofer/Dotfiles/wiki) for more guides and information!